 - Efficient way for asset managers and investors to better match returns with a specific market

 - Appropriate for asset managers or investors seeking to implement systematic beta strategies

 - Can serve as the basis for ETF or structured products

-- Partnerships with leading index providers, including Russell, CSI and STOXX
+- Partnerships with leading index providers, such as STOXX

 - Utilizes single and multiple asset class risk models

 - Highly customized to your specific investment parameters